To underpin our targets, an annual Environmental Improvement Plan (EIP) drives continual environmental improvement.

 Waste and recycling improvements

-Parliament continues to explore new opportunities to recycle and recover waste in collaboration with its waste service providers.
+Parliament continues to explore new opportunities to move waste streams up the waste hierarchy in collaboration with its waste service providers.
 The specification for the waste contract includes a written requirement for a continual improvement approach to collaborative waste recycling improvement.